BNasmith/PTForsyth/PTFWorkofChrist.md

 204 THE THREEFOLD CORD

-this : much of your difficulty in connection with satisfaction will yield if you keep in view that what we are concerned with is not the satisfac- tion of a demand but of a Person, not of a claim
+this: much of your difficulty in connection with satisfaction will yield if you keep in view that what we are concerned with is not the satisfac- tion of a demand but of a Person, not of a claim